Microscope image showing gene delivery to spiral ganglion neurons

 Nervous System Diseases

-Bankiewicz Laboratory
+Burghes Laboratory

-Dr. Krystof Bankiewicz’s laboratory is a translational neuroscience group.
+Dr. Russell Lonser's laboratory is a translational neuroscience group.
 They have developed several clinical programs based on MR-guided delivery of gene therapy and their translational efforts led to the initiation of four clinical trials in different neurological disorders (Parkinson’s disease and AADC deficiency) and brain tumors (brain stem glioma and glioblastoma).
 Currently, they are also developing new treatments for adult and pediatric neurologic and neurodevelopmental disorders such as Alzheimer’s disease, Huntington’s disease, multiple system atrophy and lysosomal storage disorders as well as for substance abuse disorders.
 As a part of the overall gene therapy platform, they’ve also developed devices and procedures to advance intracranial AAV-based gene therapies, cell therapies and drug delivery for neurological disorders and brain cancer for first-in-human clinical trials.

-As a Research Scientist in the Bankiewicz Lab, Dr. Naidoo’s research is focused on developing novel gene therapies for sensorineural hearing loss, the most common sensory disorder in humans.
+As a Research Scientist in the Lonser Lab, Dr. Jerusha Naidoo’s research is focused on developing novel gene therapies for sensorineural hearing loss, the most common sensory disorder in humans.
 Specifically, she develops gene therapies targeted to auditory nerves for the treatment of hearing loss due to noise exposure, infection, and ototoxic drug exposure.
 The majority of gene therapy approaches for sensorineural neural hearing loss have focused primarily on gene delivery to the hair cells (the sensory cells in the ear).
 Although the inner ear is typically considered to be a closed system – the health and integrity of spiral ganglion neurons are also important to maintain to allow perception of sound.

 Dr. Naidoo undertook her postdoctoral training under the supervision of Dr. Krystof Bankiewicz, a leader in the gene therapy field in the translational and clinical development gene therapies for neurological disorders.
 Dr. Naidoo collaborates with Dr. Yin Ren (Department of Otolaryngology) and Dr. Eric Bielefeld (Department of Speech and Hearing Science).

-As a Research Scientist in the Bankiewicz Lab, Dr. Victor Van Laar’s research focuses on understanding the role of mitochondrial dysfunction, cellular bioenergetics, and neuronal homeostasis in neurodegenerative diseases and other neurologically related disorders, including Parkinson’s disease, substance abuse, and depression.
+As a Research Scientist in the Lonser Lab, Dr. Victor Van Laar’s research focuses on understanding the role of mitochondrial dysfunction, cellular bioenergetics, and neuronal homeostasis in neurodegenerative diseases and other neurologically related disorders, including Parkinson’s disease, substance abuse, and depression.
 His research utilizes rodent models to better understand why these neurological conditions develop and how they might be treated.
 By developing and utilizing novel approaches for the delivery of therapeutic agents to target specific regions in the brain, Dr. Van Laar is also exploring gene therapy approaches to treating these brain disorders.
 Gene transfer and gene editing therapeutic approaches in the brain are evaluated by a combination of behavioral assessments and biochemical assays to evaluate efficacy.
 Techniques including immunohistochemistry, microscopy, quantitative image analyses, HPLC, and protein chemistry are utilized to assess the translational relevance of potential gene therapies.

 Herson Laboratory